HenintsoaRaza/Machine-Learning-2/README.md

-The themes of each Homework is summarized in this list:
+The themes of each Homework can be summarized in this list:

 1. Homework 1: **Filtering spam messages with Naive Bayes**
 2. Homework 2: **A clustering problem with a Gaussian Mixture Model**